 Running a home inspection company isn’t just about how you conduct your business.
 It’s about your marketing and business strategy, too.
-It’s estimated that around half of all new home inspection companies fail in their first year because they lack the marketing skills to grow a sustainable business.
+Around half of all new home inspection companies are estimated to fail in their first year because they lack the marketing skills to grow a sustainable business.

-Building your home inspection brand requires a combination of smart online marketing and good old-fashioned word-of-mouth.
-You’ll need to develop some basic marketing skills to get your company off the ground, target potential customers, and grow your network of industry connections to make sure your business weathers the ups and downs of the housing market.
+Building your home inspection brand requires a combination of innovative online marketing and good old-fashioned word-of-mouth.
+You’ll need to develop some basic marketing skills to get your company off the ground, target potential customers, and grow your network of industry connections to ensure your business weathers the ups and downs of the housing market.

 The importance of marketing for your home inspection business

-If you have tried marketing in the past, then you are aware that marketing can be one of the most difficult things to perfect.
-After all, the market fluctuates so frequently and trying to speak to an ever-changing audience can be exhausting.
+If you have tried marketing in the past, you are aware that marketing can be one of the most challenging things to perfect.
+After all, the market fluctuates frequently, and trying to speak to an ever-changing audience can be exhausting.
 However, rest assured that marketing is one of the most effective ways to grow a business.

-Marketing consists of a variety of methods and tools used to help promote and grow business.
-It should be used in conjunction with a business strategy (also known as a strategic plan), proper internal organizational tactics, and the development of your trade skills.
+Marketing consists of various methods and tools used to help promote and grow business.
+It should be used in conjunction with a business strategy (also known as a strategic plan), proper internal organizational tactics, and developing your trade skills.

-Before we dive in, let’s establish the core parts of a marketing strategy and the things you’ll need to establish as part of growing your business.
+Before we dive in, let’s establish the core parts of a marketing strategy and the things you’ll need to develop as part of growing your business.

 What is your brand?

-If you have not developed a brand or brand identity yet, then it is important to do so.
+If you have not developed a brand or brand identity yet, then it is essential to do so.
 What colors signify your company?
 Is there a catchphrase or a slogan that you use regularly?
-These are the types of things that will come together to make up your brand identity.
+These types of things will come together to make up your brand identity.

 Who is your audience?

-Your audience is the people who are most likely to purchase your services or product.
-You can tailor a marketing campaign to speak to certain audiences.
+Your audience is the most likely to purchase your services or products.
+You can tailor a marketing campaign to speak to specific audiences.
 This is based on the types of people your audience comprises, the things they like, what they are used to, and how they want to be treated.

-It goes without saying that all businesses should treat everyone with a level of respect and professionalism.
-However, some audiences will want to interact with your business in a unique way.
-For example, you wouldn’t want to market to real estate agents in the same way that you would market to homeowners.
+All businesses should treat everyone with a level of respect and professionalism.
+However, some audiences will want to interact with your business uniquely.
+For example, you wouldn’t want to market to real estate agents like you would market to homeowners.
 Each audience is looking for something unique to their selling points.